owncloud/web/testing.md

 - set the `SELENIUM_HOST` environment variable to your host that runs selenium, mostly `localhost`
 - set the `SELENIUM_PORT` environment variable to your selenium port, mostly `4444`
-- set the `OCIS_SKELETON_DIR` when running the tests on ocis pointing to the skeleton files available [here](https://github.com/owncloud/testing/tree/master/data/webUISkeleton).
+- set the `TESTING_DATA_DIR` when running the tests on ocis pointing to the testing data that includes data like skeleton directories.
+The testing directory is available [here](https://github.com/owncloud/testing/tree/master/data).
 This is handled automatically by the testrunner while running the tests in oc10.

 The feature files are located in the "tests/acceptance/features" subdirectories.